-Sensational Toddler/Preschooler OT Tip of the Month Music
+Sensational School age OT Tip of the Month Music

-Do you know toddlers/preschoolers that...
+Do you know children that ...

-- 1. Cover their ears or seem to withdraw during music - 2.
-Get very silly or attention seeking with music activities - 3.
-Have difficulty following a rhythm or imitating actions of a song
+- 1. Cover their ears or seem to withdraw during music? - 2.
+Get very silly or attention seeking in music class? - 3.
+Have difficulty following a rhythm or imitating actions of a song? - 4.
+Struggle to learn to play the recorder or other instruments?

 These children might have sensory and/or motor struggles.
 Some children are sensitive to the specific frequencies or volume of sound.
 They may feel actual discomfort.
-Some children get very overstimulated by the music and/or movement during music leading to challenging behavior.
+Some children get very overstimulated by the music and/or the change in structure of class leading to challenging behavior.
 Motor planning difficulties can make it hard to imitate actions, particularly when two hands act together.
+Playing an instrument can involve oral motor control, shoulder stability and bilateral hand use.

-Sensational Ideas for music ...
+Sensational Ideas for Music

-- 1. Use music as a calming, organizing tool by watching the reaction of the group to various types of music rhythmic, nature, classical - 2.
-Sound blocking headphones can allow a child to participate without discomfort from the volume of sound. - 3.
+- 1. Use music as a calming organizing tool by watching the reaction of the group to various types of music rhythmic, nature, classical - 2.
+Ear plugs are available that block some sounds but still allow the child to hear what is going on. - 3.
 Pre-teaching can be helpful if a new song with actions will be learned.
 Arrange for the child to watch a video of the song with actions to get exposure before class and extra opportunities to practice. - 4.
-Provide heavy muscle work just before music time to help children feel calm and organized (animal walks, stretches, etc.).
+Provide heavy muscle work just before going into music class to help children feel calm and organized as they enter. (wall pushups, stretches, etc.) - 5.
+Consider which instrument may be the best fit based on motor skills as well as interest.